caramirezal/SQUADBookChapter/README.md

-# SQUADProject
+# SQUAD Book chapter

-The aim of this project is the integration of a continuous model of information flow to an R project.
+# This script exemplifies the implementation of the SQUAD method.